hoefer-lab/CellInteractionScores/README.md

 We first used this method to predict potential interactions between hematopoietic progenitors and the bone marrow niche in mice, the paper is now in press in the journal Blood.

-Please do not hesitate to contact me if you have any questions regarding the method.
+Please do not hesitate to contact me if you have any questions regarding the method, the script could surely benefit from your comments.

 Cheers,

 Adrien

+# Contact

+adrien.jolly@dkfz-heidelberg.de